NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 It is the hardware rule that all MULTI-parameter socket must be able to do IBP monitoring, each socket has its own IBP hardware that is not shared

-Thextension Smart module is therefore a 2-channel IBP box adding two MULTI-parameter sockets for use by the Saturn module.
-Remember, the analog interface limits the number of Smart modules that can be added to the Saturn module to two, making a total of four additional Multi-parameter sockets.
+Thextension Smart module is therefore a 2-channel IBP box adding two multi-parameter sockets for use by the Saturn module.
+Remember, the analog interface limits the number of Smart modules that can be added to the Saturn module to two, making a total of four additional multi-parameter sockets.

-The MULTI-parameter sockets were additionally allowed to be diverted to act as a costly digital serial ports so that mainstream CO2 digital serial kit sets can also use it; we must remember this is for purpose of minimizing connector sockets on the Saturn multi-parameter module, as it does not make sense outside this context.
+The multi-parameter sockets were additionally allowed to be diverted to act as a costly digital serial ports so that mainstream CO2 digital serial kit sets can also use it; we must remember this is for purpose of minimizing connector sockets on the Saturn multi-parameter module, as it does not make sense outside this context.

 Keep in mind, a yellow MULTI-parameter socket is a high-cost serial port when it does not select any internal hardware